casangi/casadocs/docs/tasks/task_plotms.rst

    -  *correlation*

-      -  select correlations for MeasurementSet.
+      -  select correlations for MeasurementSet including "RR", "RL", "LR", "LL", "XX", "XY", "YX", and "YY".
+      -  select standard Stokes parameters and polarization quantities, which will be computed if the MeasurementSet does not have the requested quantities.
+Options include "I", "Q", "U", "V", "Plinear", "Ptotal", "PFlinear", "PFtotal", and "Pangle".
       -  select polarizations for CalTable, including ratio plots.
          Options include "RL", "R", "L", "XY", "X", "Y", and "/".

    -  *array*

       -  select array ID.